Skip to main content

 Augustana students have the option of enrolling in online summer courses from other colleges and universities through a course sharing platform called Acadeum.

 1. Consortial Courses.
-Augustana students in good academic standing can take summer online consortial courses through Acadeum.
-Any course identified in Acadeum as Consortial, though offered by a different college or university, can count as an Augustana course when taken in summer by an eligible student.
-Consortial courses appear on the student's Augustana transcript as an Augustana course (though with a special section number to indicate that it was not actually taken at Augustana), and the grade earned in a consortial course impacts the student's Augustana GPA.
+Augustana students in good academic standing can take a summer online consortial course through Acadeum.
+A consortial course appears on the student's Augustana transcript as an Augustana course (though with a special section number to indicate that it was not actually taken at Augustana), and the grade earned in a consortial course impacts the student's Augustana GPA.
 Consortial courses cannot be counted among the minimum of 60 credits in-residence at Augustana that are required for graduation, and they cannot be included among the last 12 credits applied to the degree.

 2. Transfer Courses.
 Transfer courses are an option both for current students in good academic standing at Augustana and for former students who are not currently enrolled but intend to return to Augustana (e.g., students who are suspended for academic reasons, students taking a gap semester for personal reasons, etc.)